Skip to main content

 1 videos & podcasts

-Peter Singer, Professor of Bioethics at Princeton University, is Founder of the nonprofit organization The Life You Can Save.
+Peter Singer, Founder of the nonprofit organization The Life You Can Save, is Emeritus Professor of Bioethics at Princeton University.
 His books include Animal Liberation, Practical Ethics, The Ethics of What We Eat (with Jim Mason), Rethinking Life and Death, The Point of View of the Universe, co-authored with Katarzyna de Lazari-Radek, The Most Good You Can Do, Famine, Affluence, and Morality, One World Now, Ethics in the Real WorldWhy Vegan?, and Utilitarianism: A Very Short Introduction, also with Katarzyna de Lazari-Radek.
 In April 2021, W.W.
 Norton published his new edition of Apuleius’s The Golden Ass.
 In 2013, he was named the world's third "most influential contemporary thinker" by the Gottlieb Duttweiler Institute.
 He is a co-author (with Shih Chao-Hwei) of The Buddhist and the Ethicist (Shambhala Publications, 2023).

 Sort by: Show: